anyaegbufrancis/fitness.tracker/README.md

   ## Description

   This is a Mongoose ODM based fitness tracker application.
 The backend is powered by MongoDB and Node.js with express middleware.
 This application enables a user to track her fitness activities, update exising fitness regime, view the dashboard of summary of the progress and activity history.
 The application was successfully deployed on Heroku.
+This app will enable a user to view create and track daily workouts.
+The user will also be able to log multiple exercises in a workout on a given day.
+The user should also be able to track the name, type, weight, sets, reps, and duration of exercise.
+If the exercise is a cardio exercise, the user should be able to track their distance traveled.

+## Business Context

+A consumer will reach their fitness goals more quickly when they track their workout progress.

   ## Installation